daanzu/kaldi-active-grammar/README.md

     * Windows:
         * Less easily generally automated
         * You can follow the steps for Continuous Integration run on GitHub Actions: see the `build-windows` section of [the manifest](.github/workflows/build.yml).
+* Note: the project (and python wheel) is built from a duorepo (2 separate repos used together):
+    1. This repo, containing the external interface and higher-level logic, written in Python.
+    1. [My fork of Kaldi](https://github.com/daanzu/kaldi-fork-active-grammar), containing the lower-level code, written in C++.

 ## Contributing